octokit/plugin-rest-endpoint-methods.js/docs/actions/deleteWorkflowRun.md

 # Delete a workflow run

-Delete a specific workflow run.
+Deletes a specific workflow run.

 Anyone with write access to the repository can use this endpoint.

-If the repository is private you must use an access token with the `repo` scope.
-GitHub Apps must have the `actions:write` permission to use this endpoint.
+If the repository is private, OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.deleteWorkflowRun({